WOLFRAM LANGUAGE TUTORIAL

 Typical elements used in the setting for BaseStyle.

-If you use the standard notebook front end for Mathematica, then you can set BaseStyle to be the name of a style defined in your current notebook's stylesheet.
+If you use the standard notebook front end for the Wolfram Language, then you can set BaseStyle to be the name of a style defined in your current notebook's stylesheet.
 You can also explicitly specify how text should be formatted by using options such as FontSize and FontFamily.
-Note that FontSize gives the absolute size of the font to use, measured in units of printer's points, with one point being inches.
+Note that FontSize gives the absolute size of the font to use, measured in units of printer’s points, with one point being inches.
 If you resize a plot whose font size is specified as a number, the text in it will not by default change size: to get text of a different size you must explicitly specify a new value for the FontSize option.
 If you resize a plot whose font size is specified as a scaled quantity, the font will scale as the plot is resized.
 With FontSize->Scaled[s], the effective font size will be s scaled units in the plot.

 Now all the text resizes as the plot is resized.